 What happened exactly on that day?

-On this day, July 22, 1989, in Munich, Boris Becker saved two points in the same day for the German team in a Davis Cup tie against the USA.
+On this day, July 22, 1989, in Munich, Boris Becker won two matches on the same day for Germany in a Davis Cup semi-final tie against the USA.
 First, Becker came back on Saturday morning to play the fifth set of his incredible match against Andre Agassi, which had been stopped at midnight on Friday.
 Less than an hour after sealing his victory against the Las Vegas Kid (6-7, 6-7, 7-6, 6-3, 6-4), “Boom-Boom” was back on court, partnering Eric Jelen, to beat Ken Flach and Robert Seguso, who had never been defeated before in a Davis Cup tie.
 These two wins in one day put the team on the verge of the final.

 When Boris Becker woke up in the morning, on July 22, 1989, in Munich, he certainly felt like he was on a mission.
 His to-do list was indeed impressive: he had to finish his singles match against Agassi, which had been interrupted at two sets all on Friday, knowing that he was also going to play the doubles on the same day.
 Not to mention the fact that he was the leader of his team and that all hopes relied on him: his teammate, Carl-Uwe Steeb, had lost the first match against Brad Gilbert.
 Becker had to pick up at least one point today, or his team was probably doomed.